-The load indicator LED identifies overload and warning conditions for the Rack PDU.
+The load indicator LED identifies near-overload (warning) and overload (critical) conditions for the Rack PDU.

 Condition Description Solid Green OK.
-No near-overload (warning) or overload (critical) alarms are present.
-Solid Yellow Warning.
-At least one near-overload (warning) alarm is present, but no overload (critical) alarms are present.
+No near-overload (warning) or overload (critical) alarms are present Solid Yellow Warning.
+At least one near-overload (warning) alarm is present, overload (critical) alarms are present.
 Flashing Red Overload.
 At least one overload (critical) alarm is present.

-^{2.} To use a DHCP server, see "TCP/IP and Communication Settings" on page 133.
+^{2.} To use a DHCP server, see "TCP/IP and Communication Settings" on page 113.